newsapps/gatsby-test/notes-for-trib.md

 3. Gatsby is built on React.
 You'll need a Babel plug-in to get the correct colors in Sublime (things will look weird otherwise).
 You can use these instructions to get that: https://stackoverflow.com/questions/41319547/syntax-highlighting-for-react-code-in-sublime

 4. Some key commands:
-    -- `gatsby new chicago-gatsby-repo <URL>` = this is equivalent to `tarbell serve` + `git init`. `gatsby new` is the basic command, `chicago-gatsby-repo` is your chosen name/slug of the project, and the `<URL>` would be a URL for a project you'd want to clone.
+    -- `gatsby new chicago-gatsby-repo https://github.com/gatsbyjs/gatsby-starter-hello-world` = this is equivalent to `tarbell serve` + `git init`. `gatsby new` is the basic command, `chicago-gatsby-repo` is your chosen name/slug of the project, and the `<URL>` would be a URL for a project you'd want to clone.
 Eventually, we can make a standard project on our github, with all necessary files, that the team can clone each time.
     -- `gatsby develop` = this is equivalent to `tarbell serve` once you're inside the repo directory and your site is served on `http://localhost:8000`.
     -- `gatsby build` = this is equivalent to `npm run build` and outputs a `/public/` directory within which the file `index.html` has all of the code that your project has generated.

 5. Some key directories and files:
     -- `gatsby-config.js`: this is equivalent to `tarbell_config.py`.
 It is where you can call in plugins, credentials, and even data.
-    -- `/pages/`: These are the front-facing pages of any Gatsby project.
+    -- `/src/pages/`: These are the front-facing pages of any Gatsby project.
 The `index.html` will be the landing page of your site or, in our case, where the main graphic lives.
 Any other page, like `about.js`, would live at something like `url.com/about.js`.
 One of the nice aspects of React is that you can assign each `.js` page its own CSS, eliminating the need for hyper-specific classes and IDs.
 In this repo, `about.js` has its own CSS file, which is `about.module.scss` (since we use SASS).
     -- `/components/`: This is the cool thing about React.
 Components are what they sound like: if your graphic includes a header, some chatter, a chart, and a timeline, you can create components for each of those things (each with its own SASS file), and import them into the `index.html` where you'd like them to be.
 The great thing for us is that this allows us to standardize common things we build (like a bar chart) with set styles and placements.
     -- `/styles/global.scss`: This holds global styles.
     -- `index.html`: This is the main landing page of this project.
 For us, this will likely be the main graphic for a given project and will have all components imported into it.